-Supporters of the current U.S. drinking age — the world’s highest — have adopted the DOJ ‘s claims as definitive.
+Supporters of the current US drinking age — the world’s highest — have adopted the DOJ ‘s claims as proof.
 They refer to them whenever someone mentions that that the rest of the world seems to do fine without making such a big deal out of drinking by young adults.

 Yet even a quick analysis of the DOJ’s report reveals that it does not stand up to scrutiny.
 The report never went through peer reviews.
 That’s the process in which other researchers evaluate a study’s legitimacy before it can get published.

-Southern Europe has very liberal views and practices regarding alcohol, American teenagers were more likely to have been drunk in the last 30 days (21 percent vs. 13 percent).
-And while more than half of the American teenagers who drank reported getting drunk, less than a fourth of young Southern Europeans said they had been intoxicated.
+Southern Europe has very liberal views and practices about alcohol.
+When compared with US teens, they were more likely to have been drunk in the last 30 days.
+That was 21% vs. 13%.
+More than half of the US teens who drank reported getting drunk.
+Yet less than a fourth of young Southern Europeans said they had been drunk.

-Yet the federal bureaucracy has never served as a neutral moderator when it comes to alcohol policies.
-Rather than conduct reasoned, impartial scientific inquiry, agencies such as the DOJ, the Department of Transportation, and the National Institute on Alcohol Abuse and Alcoholism throw all their weight squarely on one side of the debate.
+Yet the federal bureaucracy has never served as a neutral moderator.
+At least when it comes to alcohol policies.
+It doesn’t conduct reasoned, impartial scientific inquiry, Agencies such as the DOJ, the Department of Transportation, nor the National Institute on Alcohol Abuse and Alcoholism don’t.
+Instead, they throw all their weight squarely on one side of the debate.
 Indeed, they have created a drinking age industry.

 No serious researcher would ever make such an outlandish claim.
 It is it impossible to know what would have happened had the law not changed.
-Real research on the drinking age has not been able to verify a cause-and-effect relationship between the law and alcohol use or abuse.
+Real research on the drinking age has not been able to verify a cause-and-effect link between the law and alcohol use or abuse.

 Yet the supposedly impartial federal bureaucracy claims the drinking age has been a success.
 An internet search in the .gov domain finds more than 1,000 references to lives saved by the drinking age.
 It makes a great sound bite but poor public policy.

 The bureaucracy’s use of junk science is especially troubling.
-It calls into question the validity of potentially life-saving information.
+It calls into question the validity of potentially life-saving facts.
 If we can’t trust government about the drinking age, can we trust it about the need to use seat belts?
 Or the danger of HIV?

 When it comes to alcohol policy, federal officials should stick to dispassionate, peer-reviewed research.
 Not slick marketing aimed at promoting one view.
 They should act more like public servants and less like leaders of pressure groups.